Customer Experience Strategy

 While organisations think they are delivering an amazing customer experience, they may actually only be delivering an adequate level of customer service.
 While the trend these days is for customer-service personnel to ask “Is there anything else I can do for you today?” this, in reality, creates a negative customer experience.
 It is a non-sensical question.
 If there was something else that could be done, the caller would ask for it.
 If there isn’t, and usually there isn’t, what is the point of the question?

-In order to achieve great customer experience, great customer service must be provided.
+In order to deliver a great customer experience, great customer service must be provided.
 Conversely, great customer service might be provided while the overall customer experience is very poor.
 Customer experience is your customers’ holistic perception of their overall experience with your business or brand.

 Only by driving the optimisation of customer experience throughout all areas of an organisation, can it truly claim to be customer-centric.